-in greater order in the unfolded state, since folding cores are often made up of such hydrophobic residues (Alexandrescu and Shortle, 1994;Buck et al., 1996;Klein-Seetharaman et al., 2002).
+355 C-terminus of the protein.
+It is also interesting and counterintuitive that, in this case, removing phenylalanine residues results in greater order in the unfolded state, since folding cores are often made up of such hydrophobic residues (Alexandrescu and Shortle, 1994;Buck et al., 1996;Klein-Seetharaman et al., 2002).

-Changes in β-strand register have been noted in well-folded proteins, albeit rarely (Eigenbrot et al., 2001; Goldberg, 1998; Tuinstra et al., 2008; Wright and Scarsdale, 1995; Volkov et al., 2016).
-These findings prompted in silico studies to investigate such phenomena, where rearrangements of β-strand register have been observed through implicit and explicit solvent molecular dynamics (MD) simulations (Panteva et al., 2011;Li et al., 2007).
-However, during MD simulations of βhairpin folding, it is often difficult to establish native β-strand register (Shao et al., 2013).
-Chong and co-workers proposed an "aromatic crawling" mechanism in which β-strand register is established via initial transient anchoring into hydrophobic pockets, specifically mediated by phenylalanine residues (Panteva et al., 2011).
-While the situation in ARNT PAS-B is consistent with this proposed mechanism, it is not entirely the same, as F444, F446, and Y456 form a permanent hydrophobic cluster that clearly stabilizes the WT conformation.
-We suggest that this may reflect an underlying biophysical phenomenon: the importance of hydrophobic clusters on the "inside" face of the hairpin.
-In the case of proper folding, the formation of hydrophobic clusters on one face of the sheet drives the correct alignment of the β-strands relative to each other and formation of cross-strand hydrogen bonds (Shao, 2015; Shao et al., 2013).
-This description may be applicable to the situation of ARNT PAS-B Y456T and F444Q/F446A/Y456T, as these two mutants progressively weaken a hydrophobic cluster (in this case found on the solvent-facing side of the $\beta$ -sheet), thus allowing the $I\beta$ -strand to slip during folding.
-In fact, due to the hydrated cavity within ARNT PAS-B, it is an almost "inside-out" protein, with the solvent-exposed side of the β-sheet containing 12 polar and 11 non-polar residues, and 8 polar and 12 non-polar on the other side.
-The C-terminal βhairpin of the HI loop is the most egregious example, with the Hβ-strand containing more aromatic residues on the solventexposed side and more polar residues on the other side and both sides of the Iβ-strand containing approximately the same numbers of polar and non-polar residues.
-This unconventional arrangement of sidechains on the ARNT PAS-B domain, likely due to its internal water-filled cavities and function as a protein binding site, (Guo et al., 2013), may be the driving force behind its fragile fold.
-Similar studies of the unfolded states of other fragile protein folds may yield insights as well.
+Changes in β-strand register have been noted in well-folded proteins, albeit rarely (Eigenbrot et al., 2001;Goldberg, 1998;Tuinstra et al., 2008;Wright and Scarsdale, 1995;Volkov et al., 2016).
+These findings prompted in silico studies to

-Work from our lab and others has established that PAS domains that contain surface grooves and interior cavities can bind ligands that modulate their interactions with other proteins (Guo et al., 2015;Henry and Crosson, 2011;Scheuermann et al., 2009;Wu et al., 2015;Gagné, 2020).
-Since the C-terminal $\beta$ -hairpin is immediately adjacent to the interior cavity, we wondered if binding to a ligand could distinguish between the WT and SLIP conformations of ARNT PAS-B Y456T.
+- 360 investigate such phenomena, where rearrangements of β-strand register have been observed through implicit and explicit solvent molecular dynamics (MD) simulations (Panteva et al., 2011;Li et al., 2007).
+However, during MD simulations of β-hairpin folding, it is often difficult to establish native β-strand register (Shao et al., 2013).
+While this has been attributed to several causes, including force field errors (Kuhrova et al., 2012), we suggest that it may reflect an underlying biophysical phenomenon: the importance of hydrophobic clusters on the "inside" face of the hairpin.
+In the case of proper folding, the - 365 formation of hydrophobic clusters on one face of the sheet drives the correct alignment of the β-strands relative to each other and formation of cross-strand hydrogen bonds (Shao, 2015;Shao et al., 2013).
+This description may be applicable to the situation of ARNT PAS-B Y456T and F444Q/F444A/Y456T, as these two mutants progressively weaken a hydrophobic cluster (in this case found on the solvent-facing side of the β-sheet), thus allowing the Iβ-strand to slip during folding.
+In fact, due to the hydrated cavity within ARNT PAS-B, it is an almost "inside-out" protein, with the solvent-exposed side of - the β-sheet containing 12 polar and 11 non-polar residues, and 8 polar and 12 non-polar on the other side.
+The C-terminal β-hairpin is the most egregious example, with the Hβ-strand containing more aromatic residues on the solvent-exposed side and more polar residues on the other side and both sides of the Iβ-strand containing approximately the same numbers of polar and non-polar residues.
+This unconventional arrangement of sidechains on the ARNT PAS-B domain, likely due to its internal water-filled cavities and function as a protein binding site, may be the driving force behind its fragile fold.
+Similar studies of the unfolded states of other fragile protein folds may yield insights as well. - Work from our lab and others has established that PAS domains that contain surface grooves and interior cavities can bind ligands that modulate their interactions with other proteins (Guo et al., 2015;Henry and Crosson, 2011;Scheuermann et al., 2009;Wu et al., 2015;Gagné, 2020).
+Since the C-terminal β-hairpin is immediately adjacent to the interior cavity, we wondered if binding to a ligand could distinguish between the WT and SLIP conformations of ARNT PAS-B Y456T.
 Remarkably, we identified both surface- and core- binding ligands that selectively bound to one conformation over another.
-Two of these small molecules, KG-548 and KG-655, bind to the WT conformation with mid $\mu$ M to low mM affinities and do not appreciably bind the SLIP conformation ( $K_d > 9$ mM).
+Two of these small molecules, KG-548 and KG-655, bind to the WT conformation with mid μM to low mM affinities and do not appreciably bind the SLIP conformation (K_d > 9 mM).
 Intriguingly, we have also shown that KG-548 and KG-655 binding to wildtype ARNT PAS-B can disrupt interactions with coiled-coil coactivators (Guo et al., 2015), suggesting that the conformational flexibility under study here may be relevant for biological interactions involving ARNT.